stepanvalic/AI-strejda-discord-bot/README.md

 - `!countstats` - Display the top 10 users in the counting game with statistics
 - `!countrules` - Show the rules of the counting game
 - `!countreset` - Reset the counting game (admin only)
+- `!setupyoutube` - Create and configure a YouTube notification channel (admin only)
+- `!setupcounting` - Create and configure a counting game channel (admin only)
+- `!setup` - Run both setup commands at once (admin only)
 - `!shutdown` - Shutdown the bot (owner only)

 ## Project Structure